cdmatters/gohugo-theme-ananke/content/about/_index.md

 ---
 title: "about"
-description: "i work with (machines. engineering. intelligence.)"
+description: "i like to build intelligent machines"
 featured_image: '../images/sky.jpg'
 ---